 - sleep associations and the fact that they can’t settle themselves back to sleep.
-The association or sleep prop might be feeding to sleep, a dummy or rocking to sleep.
-Babies at the age of 6 months do not need to feed overnight unless parents were otherwise advised by a paediatrician.
+The association of sleep prop might be feeding to sleep, a dummy, or rocking to sleep.
+Babies at the age of 6 months do not need to feed overnight unless parents were otherwise advised by a pediatrician.
 Stopping night feeds might stop the wakings.

 - Check that he isn’t wet or cold or that he isn’t in discomfort because of a weird position he got himself into.